metadatavis/metadatavis.github.io/README.md

-# Metadata Visualization for Lakes of Open Data
+# Loch Prospector: Metadata Visualization for Lakes of Open Data

 Link to the visualization: https://metadatavis.github.io/